Legends of America on the road in the Salt Flats of West Texas.

 If you bring along a lot of gadgets, you should separate all your wires and chargers.
 Most of them look the same, so getting a tag label and naming the wires will help you identify which one is for which.

 Also an important tip!
-Remember to research the plug, socket, and voltage requirements of each destination as each country does have different voltage and socket requirements.
-You may want to bring along a universal charger adapter if you’re not sure, or if you’re traveling to many locations at a time.
+Remember to research the plug, socket, and voltage requirements for each destination, as each country has different voltage and socket requirements.
+You may want to bring a universal charger adapter if you’re not sure or traveling to multiple locations at once.

 ©Alejandra Leyva, for Legends Of America.
 Submitted April 2023.